ang3lmira/amirat-s_resume/README.md

 }
 ```

-This is the css code for the code
+This is the css code for the grid
 ```
     main {
         display: grid;